kubedb/docs/docs/guides/etcd/scaling/horizontal-scaling/horizontal-scaling.md

   Phase:      Successful
 ```

-Note that there is no `EtcdLearnerPromoted` gate on the way down — nothing is ever added as a learner
+Note that the `EtcdLearnerPromoted` gate means something different on the way down: nothing is ever
-during a scale down, so that check passes on the first poll and never records a condition.
+added as a learner during a scale down, so the check is simply "no member is still a learner", and it
+passes on the first poll.
+It still records a `True` condition — you just never see the `False`
+polarity that a scale up produces while it waits for a learner to catch up.
+The scale down also
+opens with an `EtcdMemberRemoved` condition, where a scale up opens with `EtcdMemberAdded`.

 ```bash
 $ kubectl get etcd -n demo etcd-cluster -o jsonpath='{.spec.replicas}'